 Well, probably not...

 Black Lagoon's resident Guns AkimboDark Action Girl, Revy, is waiting for Rock in a park in Japan...and ends up showing a bunch of kids who're nearby playing with pop-guns how it's done, including how to die realistically.
 When she finds that Rock's been watching, she blushes bright red, and begins threatening him with death if he ever tells their friends in Roanapur.

-Ichigo Kurosaki from Bleach can be considered this, at least partially, because at the beginning of the story, he's a bit of a grump, and Orihime is actually afraid of him.
-When mod soul Kon enters his body for the first time, and quickly starts hitting on all the girls, Orihime included, Ichigo freaks out to Rukia, saying something to the effect of "I put years into building my image!"
+Ichigo Kurosaki at the beginning of the story is a bit of a grump.
+When mod soul Kon enters his body for the first time, and quickly starts hitting on all the girls, especially Orihime and Tatsuki, Ichigo freaks out to Rukia because he'd spent years cultivating a jerkass image.
+Once his image is shattered, it stays shattered.

 Aburame Shino from Naruto is tall, silent, ruthlessly intelligent and has the creep vibe going for him with his manipulation of chakra-eating insects.
 He also threatened Naruto to never tell anyone...that he has a sense of humor.

 Kurogane from Tsubasa Reservoir Chronicle starts out very much this way...verbally, he refuses to have anything to do with Syaoran's quest to save Sakura, but you never see him leave the group, either.
 He wanted to get home, and they had the only means to do so (albeit randomly).
 Yup.
 They were his only chance of getting home, and he had a quest to complete at the same time, so he was pretty much forced to stay with them.
 After he is returned to Japan he has no more reason to stay with the others, but he does so anyway, stating he can keep two promises.
 Never mind how caring he is towards his travelling companions, even the white manjuu (Mokona).